Extra-judicial political repression in 1968 (2.1)

 19. Valeria Gerlina

-a schoolteacher in Russian language and literature, and the wife of Yury Aikhenvald; formerly an inmate of Stalin’s camps, since rehabilitated; she was a signatory to the Letter of 170; dismissed from her post under Article 49 of the Labour Code; reinstated after applying to the courts [CCE 5.1, item 2].
+Schoolteacher in Russian language & literature, wife of Yury Aikhenvald; inmate of Stalin’s camps, rehabilitated; signed the Letter of 170.
+Dismissed from post under Article 49 (Labour Code); reinstated after applying to the courts (CCE 5.1 [4]).

 20. Yury Gerchuk